Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 Anthony’s Key Resort: Check rates and availability

-If you’re wondering if there are overwater bungalows in the Bahamas, the answer is “sort of.”
+If you’re wondering if the Bahamian islands have any overwater bungalows, the answer is “sort of.”
 But it’s a good-un!

 19) Sandals Royal Bahamian Resort